Real Estate Company Names and How to Come Up with Them

 A one-word name is memorable.
 Two words are easy on the memory as well.
 But once you start getting into three words or more, it can be hard to retain all that information.

-It can be challenging to come up with a short name that sends a strong brand message, but it’s advisable to keep the name as brief as possible.
+It can be challenging to find a short name that sends a strong brand message, but it’s advisable to keep the name as brief as possible.
 Use an acronym if necessary.

 You may have found a name you are happy with… but don’t get too attached.
-First you must make sure no one else has it.
-If you are using a name another real estate business has, you could get sued.
+First, you must make sure no one else has it.
+If you use a name another real estate business has, you will confuse people, and you could even get sued.

-There are various ways to check if the name you are thinking of using is taken.
+There are various ways to check if the name you are thinking of using is available.
 These include:

-- Quick Screening Search: Type the name you are thinking of using into your favorite search engines to find out if any businesses come up.
+- Quick Screening Search: Type the name you are considering using into your favorite search engines to see what comes up.

 - Fictitious Name Databases: Check with your county clerk’s office to see if the name is on the list of fictitious, doing business as (DBA), or assumed business names in the county.
 The list will include unregistered trademarks and other names you won’t find in other databases.